-For Out-of-Network Benefits, if you are requesting non-Emergency air ambulance services (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency air ambulance transport), you must obtain authorization as soon as possible before transport.
+For Out-of-Network Benefits, if you are requesting non-Emergency Air Ambulance services (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency Air Ambulance transport), you must obtain authorization as soon as possible before transport.

 Emergency Ambulance What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Ground Ambulance: 20% Air Ambulance: 20% Same as Network Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Ground Ambulance: 20% Air Ambulance: 20% Same as Network Allowed Amounts for ground and Air Ambulance transport provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits.
+Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Ground Ambulance: Yes Air Ambulance: Yes Same as Network

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?

-Does the Annual Ground Ambulance: Same as Network

-Deductible Apply?
-Yes

-Air Ambulance:

-Yes

-Non-Emergency Ground Ambulance: Ground Ambulance: Ground or air ambulance,

-Ambulance 20% 40% as the Claims Administrator determines appropriate.

-What Is the Copayment or Air Ambulance: Air Ambulance: appropriate.

-Coinsurance You Pay?
+Does the Annual Ground Ambulance: Same as Network Deductible Apply?
+Yes Air Ambulance: Yes Non-Emergency Ambulance Ground Ambulance: 20% Ground Ambulance: 40% Ground or Air Ambulance, as the Claims Administrator determines appropriate.
+What Is the Copayment or Air Ambulance: Air Ambulance: Allowed Amounts for Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-20% 40%

-Does the Amount Ground Ambulance: Ground Ambulance:

-You Pay Apply to the Out-of-Pocket Yes Yes

-Limit?
-Air Ambulance: Air Ambulance:

-Yes Yes

-Does the Annual Ground Ambulance: Ground Ambulance:

-Deductible Apply?
-Yes Yes

-Air Ambulance: Air Ambulance:

-Yes Yes

-Cellular and Gene T herapy

-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+20% 40% ground and Air Ambulance transport provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits.
+Does the Amount Ground Ambulance: Ground Ambulance: You Pay Apply to the Out-of-Pocket Limit?
+Yes Yes Air Ambulance: Air Ambulance: Yes Yes Does the Annual Ground Ambulance: Ground Ambulance: Deductible Apply?
+Yes Yes Air Ambulance: Air Ambulance: Yes Yes Cellular and Gene The Cellular and Gene Therapy Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Out-of-Network Benefits are not available.
 For Network Benefits, Cellular or Gene Therapy services must be received from a Designated Provider.

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?

-Clinical Trials

-Prior Author ization Requirement

-For Out-of-Netw ork Benefits, you must ob participation i tain prior authorization as a n a clinical trial arises. soon as the possibility of

-Network Non Network

-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Clinical Trials Prior Authori zation Requirement For Out-of-Networ ain prior authorization as n a clinical trial arises. soon as the possibility of Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Non-Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Depending upon the Covered Health Care Service, Benefit limits are the same as those stated under the specific Benefit category in this Schedule of Benefits.

-Congenital Heart Di sease (CHD) Surgeries